Home / Languages / Duolingo Spanish Review

 Duolingo Spanish story exercise

 Otherwise, the content of each lesson remains the same.
 The exercises and drills that make up the heart of Duolingo remain relatively unchanged.
-You’ve still got basic matching pairs, translation exercises, speaking drills, and writing exercises.
+You still spend lots of your time on basic matching pairs, translation exercises, speaking drills, and writing exercises.

-It’s really the same core exercises each day, with the same funny little characters and motion graphics.
+It’s the same core exercises each day, with the same funny little characters and motion graphics.

 Duolingo Spanish Negatives (What I Don’t Like)

-Now that I’ve broken down the new updated format of Duolingo Spanish, let’s get into what I like and don’t like about this update.
-And let’s start with the negatives, as there seems to be a lot more criticism of these changes then there is praise for it.
+Now that I’ve broken down the new format of Duolingo Spanish, let’s get into what I like and don’t like about the changes, starting with the negatives.

 Lesson Navigation Is Now Harder

-Frankly, I feel like a really easy fix for Duolingo would be to collapse the path view for all but the current unit.
-In other words, just allow users to scroll through unit headers with labels of what’s within, in order to find what you’re looking for.
+Frankly, I feel like an easy fix would be to collapse the path view for all but the current unit.
+Just allow users to scroll through unit headers with clear content labels to find what you’re looking for.
 That would be nice improvement.

 Light on Grammar

-The second complaint I have with the update has to do with grammar.
-Duolingo has really scaled back their grammar instruction by doing away with “tips.”
+My second complaint has to do with grammar.
+Duolingo has seriously scaled back their grammar instruction by doing away with “tips.”

-The new grammar guidebooks that are appended to be beginning of each section are helpful and contain some of the same material from the old “tips” sections, but honestly, they feel somewhat neutered.
+The new grammar guidebooks at the beginning of each section contain some of the same material from the old “tips” sections, but they feel somewhat watered down.

 Duolingo Spanish grammar